meng3540/parallel-patterns-group-6-mikaeel-josh-hudson/README.md

-Welcome to The goup 6 repository
+Welcome to The group 6 repository

 here are some FAQs